idapython/src/examples/index.md

 It's possible to add actions to the context menu of pretty much all widgets in IDA.

+This example shows how to do just that for registers-displaying widgets (e.g., "General registers")

 #### Keywords
+ctxmenu UI_Hooks

 #### Uses
 * ida_dbg.get_dbg_reg_info